-It was pretty cold Sunday but I was excited because I had purchased Brand!
+It's been freezing cold but that didn't stem my excitement because I had purchased Brand!
 New!
 Snow!
 Boots! that are supposed to keep your toes warm up to -40 degrees!
 After the disasterous day of sledding where I *may* have fallen face first into the snow because my toes were frozen solid and I couldn't balance, it was time.
 And nothing says “try your Brand!
 New!
 Snow!
 Boots!" than sitting in a freezing cold arena watching your son speed skate for a couple of hours.

 We loaded into the freezing van, sat at the freezing rink, loaded back into the freezing van and headed to Nonna’s for dinner.